 Banks and factoring companies are very different primarily because factoring is a completely different financial concept than a bank loan.
 The most obvious differences (advantages) that factoring has are:

-• Speed: Factoring approvals and funding are faster because there are fewer in-depth checks compared to a bank’s.
+• Speed: Factoring approvals and funding are faster because there are fewer in-depth checks as compared to a bank’s.

 • No Debt: Because the invoice is sold, factoring doesn’t add debt to the company’s balance sheet.
+Obviously this is not the case when taking out a loan.

-RELATED READING: Factoring vs. Bank Loans — A Head-to-Head Comparison
+>> RELATED READING: Factoring vs. Bank Loans — A Head-to-Head Comparison

 Because not all factoring companies are the same, their paperwork requests will also differ.
 But here is a general idea of what you might be asked to send when starting work with a factoring company:

-The “pre-client” assessment paperwork might include:
+The “pre-client” assessment paperwork

 • Balance Sheets